ArrowM/Queue-Bot/README-dev.md

 git clone https://github.com/ArrowM/Queue-Bot
 ```

-Create or reuse a Discord bot application and invite it to your server.
+Create a Discord bot application and invite it to your server.
 See [Discord.js guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html).

-Update the `.env` file with your bot's TOKEN and CLIENT_ID.
+Update the `.env` file with your bot's `TOKEN` and `CLIENT_ID`.

 ### Option 1: Install and run with Docker (recommended)